TMadEyeM/The-Ruin-of-Terra/content/The Ruin of Terra/NPC's.md

 - Major Damian Oke.
 - Iston Black - Old Elven Adventurer, lives by the apple orchard.
 - Franklin the Small Green Dragon.

+Breznik
+---
+- Moira - Major and owner of The White Rose - Dead
+-